I Love You, But I Don't Need You

 I love you, but I don’t need you to be happy or alive.
 I know people think those are synonymous.
 But today, I know that I can be OK without you.

-Movies, culture, and society has ingrained in you the idea of a romantic love that destroys you, when love should be something that makes you happy.
+Movies, culture, and society have ingrained in you the idea of a romantic love that destroys you when love should be something that makes you happy.
 This has caused many people to become emotionally dependent, a problem that is becoming more common.

-I don’t need you to be alive
+I don’t need you, to be alive

 A fear of being alone and feeling like a failure in your love life may make you say yes to the first person that comes your way.
 This is what happens with emotional dependence.
 It makes you go from one relationship to another because feeling like no one loves you gives you anxiety.

 However, it goes away when you’re in a relationship.
 But after all this, it’s now clear: the love you’re experiencing is not real.
 How can you fix this?
 Avoid falling into the following traps.

 Idealizing your partner

 Have you ever wondered why everything’s so great at the beginning of relationships but then things go downhill?
-The answer lies in the idealization of Prince Charming or the princess, when you let things go that really do bother you because you think you can put up with them.
+The answer lies in the idealization of Prince Charming or the princess.
+This is when you let things go that really do bother you because you think you can put up with them.
 Or, you harbor a hope that they will change.

-However, this means you’re creating a love that’s not real, since you’re looking through rose-colored glasses and only seeing what you want to see.
+However, this means you’re creating a love that’s not real since you’re looking through rose-colored glasses and only seeing what you want to see.
 Maybe it comes from emotional weaknesses that make you only see what you need and overlook the rest.

-Needing to be in a relationship can create a low self-esteem Your world revolves around the perfect relationship.
+Needing to be in a relationship can create low self-esteem Your world revolves around the perfect relationship.

 Falling in love, for people with low self-esteem, turns into an all-absorbing process when you have to give your whole self and risk getting seriously hurt.
 People like this aren’t able to set limits, and so they suffer in their love lives.

-“Don’t miss: Types of Attachment in a Couple”
+Don’t miss: Types of Attachment in a Couple

 Being in a relationship is not everything.
 That’s why I don’t need you.

 You may know on some level that being in a relationship isn’t everything, but it is a belief that’s so ingrained in you that it’s very easy to make the mistakes we just talked about.
 However, it is possible to be single and be happy at the same time.

 You can live perfectly well without anyone at your side.
 In fact, anyone who has never had the opportunity to be single should take advantage of the situation if they ever do find themselves not in a relationship.

 After all, when you’re alone, you get to know yourself, and you reflect on the relationship that has just ended.
 This is how you mature and figure out what you liked and didn’t like in the relationship so the next one goes better.
-It’s a very positive thing to do, but needing to be in a relationship often clouds your vision and keeps you from appreciating the time when you don’t have to think about anybody but yourself.
+It’s a very positive thing to do.

+But needing to be in a relationship often clouds your vision and keeps you from appreciating the time when you don’t have to think about anybody but yourself.
 It’s the only time when you’ll learn that you can love someone without needing them.

-So, we’ll ask you the question, “Have you ever given yourself time to be single?
+So, we’ll ask you the question, “Have you ever given yourself time to be single?”

 If your life depends on having someone at your side, you won’t ever be completely happy.
 You will be letting yourself down, and that’s the worse mistake you can make.
 The only person that is always with you is you.
 Stop neglecting yourself and start loving yourself.